Greece VAT Refund Calculator 2026

 | Estimated net refund | €67.58 (≈ 13.5%) |

 Your actual effective refund on goods taxed at 24% typically lands between 12% and 15% of the purchase price.
-The calculator below lets you dial in your provider, fee, and payout method to see the exact number for your own trip.
+The calculator below lets you adjust the provider, fee, and payout method for a more useful planning estimate.

 Calculator